Lockie Leonard: Character

 Lockie Leonard is a 12-year-old who moves to Angelus, a fictional, small coastal town in the southwest region of Western Australia.
 Lockie has to deal with starting high school in a new town, his father is a police officer who everybody calls Sarge, his mother Joy, is overly understanding, and his brother Phillip still wets the bed.
 The books follow his adventures and the disasters which beset him.
 From falling in love, being dumped, finding a best friend, being embarrassed by his family, and through it all making discoveries about himself.

 The Lockie Leonard TV series, adapted from the books, was shot in Albany, Western Australia, and originally screened on the Nine Network in 2007, and a second season began airing in 2010.
 It was popular all around the world and still has many avid fans.

 Books in the series

 Lockie Leonard, Human Torpedo

 Published in 1990 the book has been republished several times by different publishers and in different formats (print, eBook, audio, braille) and languages (English, French, Dutch).
 Lockie Leonard is a teenage boy new in town who pines for the most unattainable girl in the class.

-A stage version, dramatized by Paige Gibbs and published by Currency Press, was performed by the Perth Theatre Company 1995.
-It was first commissioned and performed by the WA Youth Theatre Company, Perth in 1993.
+A stage version, dramatised by Paige Gibbs and published by Currency Press, was performed by the Perth Theatre Company 1995.
+It was first commissioned and performed by the WA Youth Theatre Company, Perth, in 1993.